Sustainability Management

 Deforestation

-When considering making investments or loans for businesses involved in deforestation, including timber, pulp and paper production, the Aozora Group will confirm the customer’s implementation of initiatives that take into account environmental and social issues.
+When considering making investments or loans for businesses involved in deforestation for the purpose of producing timber, paper, pulp, etc., Aozora will confirm the customer’s implementation of initiatives that take into account environmental and social issues.

 Palm oil

-When providing investments or loans for the development of palm oil plantations, the Aozora Group requests its customers to disclose their compliance with NDPE (No Deforestation, No Peat, No Exploitation).
-When considering making investments or loans for businesses associated mainly with the distribution of palm oil, the Aozora Group will confirm the customer’s implementation of initiatives that take into account environmental and social issues, including whether they have obtained RSPO (Roundtable on Sustainable Palm Oil) certification.
+When providing investments or loans for the development of palm oil plantations, Aozora requests its customers to disclose their compliance with NDPE (No Deforestation, No Peat, No Exploitation).
+When considering making investments or loans for businesses associated mainly with the distribution of palm oil, Aozora will confirm the customer’s implementation of initiatives that take into account environmental and social issues, including whether it has obtained RSPO (Roundtable on Sustainable Palm Oil) certification.

 Tobacco manufacturing